mnit-rtmc/iris/docs/beacons.md

 **Ext Mode** determines the state reported when a verify is detected without being commanded:
 - false: `Fault: Stuck On`
-- true: `Flashing: Ext` (use when an external system can control the beacon)
+- true: `Flashing: External` (use when an external system can control the beacon)

 ### State